Stefanos Tsitsipas: 2022: Monte-Carlo title, first grass title

-2023: Australian Open Final
+2023: Australian Open final, 300th career win

-He recorded his 250th win at the 2023 United Cup defeating Grigor Dimitrov.
-At the 2023 Australian Open, Tsitsipas defeated Quentin Halys, Rinky Hijikata, Tallon Griekspoor, Jannik Sinner, Jiri Lehecka, and Karen Khachanov on his way to the final.
-The final was his second Grand Slam final following the 2021 French Open.
-In both finals, Tsitsipas lost to Novak Djokovic.

-At the Australian Open he progressed to the final, losing in straight sets to Novak Djokovic.
-This final was noteworthy because the win led to Djokovic equalling Rafael Nadal's record 22 major wins, and if Tsitsipas had won, he would have ascended to the world number 1 ranking for the first time.
+He recorded his 250th win at the inaugural United Cup defeating Grigor Dimitrov.
+At the Australian Open, Tsitsipas defeated Quentin Halys, Rinky Hijikata, Tallon Griekspoor, Jannik Sinner, Jiří Lehečka, and Karen Khachanov on his way to his second Grand Slam final.
+In the final, Tsitsipas lost to Novak Djokovic, who tied Rafael Nadal's record of 22 Grand Slam titles.
+Had Tsitsipas won the title, he would have clinched the world No. 1 ranking for the first time.